What You Need to Know About Identity Theft

 - Write down all your account numbers and keep them in a safe place

 - Use up-to-date anti-virus and anti-spyware programs

-- Never respond to “phishing” emails asking for sensitive information or click on a link in the emails.
-Doing so may download a virus or spyware infecting your computer and possibly tracking the sites you visit and recording your keystrokes.
+- Never respond to “phishing” emails asking for sensitive information or click on a link.
+Doing so may download a virus or spyware to your computer.
+It may track the sites you visit and record your keystrokes.

 - Passwords should be 10-12 characters long and use a variety of upper and lowercase letters plus numbers and symbols

 - Do not save your passwords on your computer

 - Do not use the same password on multiple sites

 Seniors can be especially vulnerable to phishing, phone scams, and ID theft.
 Find out more about seniors and identity theft here.